digidem/kappa-osm/README.md

 ## Current Status

-*IN DEVELOPMENT*
+*MOSTLY STABLE*

-Expect plenty of breaking changes -- [semver](https://semver.org/) will be respected though.
+Several upstream modules are using this now, and are being integrated into "real" apps.
+Expect minimal breaking changes going forward.

 If you're interested in this project, leave an issue and share a bit about what you're building & how we might collaborate!